 Kickstarter is a popular name in crowdfunding avenues.
 It is arguably one of the most active platforms with over $2 billion in revenue since 2009.
 On an average day, Kickstarter community can pledge over $1.5 million worth of monetary support.

 This platform only supports creative projects and does not accept humanitarian, charity, and other personal projects.
 Kickstarter also implements an all-or-nothing deal.
 If the project doesn’t reach its goal, there’s no money to be collected, just a little risk for a bigger cause.

 Indiegogo is the first crowdfunding platform.
 It generated $1 billion since its foundation in 2007.
 Just last 2015, the platform supported 175,000 marketing campaigns from almost 2.5 people across 266 countries.

 Unlike Kickstarter, this platform has no suppression against humanitarian projects.
-It also provides flexible funding that allows businesses to collect donations even if they don’t reach your goals.
+It also provides flexible funding that allows businesses to collect donations even if they don’t reach their goals.

 You can also make a profile for free.
 However, you need to pay for a monthly membership to begin earning funds.

 CircleUp is an equity-based crowdfunding company based in San Francisco.
-It helps emerging brands to generate capital and develop their businesses.
-Since its foundation in 2011, CircleUp already helped 211 entrepreneurs which amount to $305 million.
+It helps emerging brands generate capital and develop their businesses.
+Since its foundation in 2011, CircleUp already helped 211 entrepreneurs which amounts to $305 million.